 Bacolod City is big on Chinese New Year.
 And why shouldn’t it because of the big population of Filipino-Chinese residents who have organized themselves in order to hold the annual Bacolaodiat Festival.

 Each year, there are many activities around the city, including the closing of Lacson Street and dubbing it Chopsticks Alley.
 The strip is then decorated with Chinese lanterns and sculptures of the Zodiac signs.
-There are wares and food items sold, but of course, it is filled with stalls selling chicken inasal.
+There are wares and food items sold, but of course, it is filled with stalls selling Bacolod chicken inasal.
 There are presentations, too, by the different schools.

 But this year, my family and I went all out with our celebration as part of our cultural experience.
 Our children are Chinese mestizas because of my husband’s lineage and it is made stronger because of Chinese ancestry on my mother’s side.
 So for me, it is but fitting to go back to our roots as we celebrate Chinese New Year.

 In the future, when our youngest daughter is bit bigger, we shall venture overseas and experience the lunar new year in countries with strong Chinese influence (God provides hehe).
+We can probably go to Hong Kong for starters.
 But for now, we shall do it here at our hometown.

 This year, we did not go to the Chopsticks Alley though.
 Instead, we went to the Yuan Thong Buddhist Temple at Burgos Street, Bacolod City last January 27 and then again on January 29.
 And in both instances, the kids donned their Chinese costumes.

 You might ask, what is a Christian family doing in a Buddhist Temple?
 Cultural exposure.
 We are homeschooling in Bacolod and this is part of their lessons.
 The kids enjoyed the Chinese decors that included lanterns, fans, umbrellas, and flowers!
 And because it’s the Year of the Rooster, decorative and toy fowls litter the place.
 The children also enjoyed dabbling in calligraphy and experienced tea time.
 We also had a vegetarian dinner there.
 It’s like experiencing a bit of ancient China in Bacolod.